Coptic Orthodox Church: Catechetical School of Alexandria

-Role and participation in the Ecumenical Councils
+Role and participation in the ecumenical councils

 Council of Nicaea

 In the 4th century, an Alexandrian presbyter named Arius began a theological dispute about the nature of Christ that spread throughout the Christian world and is now known as Arianism.
-The Ecumenical Council of Nicea AD 325 was convened by Constantine after the Pope Alexander I of Alexandria requested to hold a Council to respond to heresies, under the presidency of Hosius of Cordova to resolve the dispute.
+The Council of Nicea in AD 325 was convened by Emperor Constantine I after Pope Alexander I of Alexandria proposed holding a council to respond to heresies.
+A council under the presidency of Hosius of Cordova attempted to resolve the dispute.
 This eventually led to the formulation of the Symbol of Faith, also known as the Nicene Creed.

 Council of Constantinople

-In the year AD 381, Pope Timothy I of Alexandria presided over the second ecumenical council known as the Ecumenical Council of Constantinople, to judge Macedonius, who denied the Divinity of the Holy Spirit.
+In AD 381, Pope Timothy I of Alexandria presided over the second ecumenical council known as the First Council of Constantinople, to judge Macedonius, who denied the Divinity of the Holy Spirit.
 This council completed the Nicene Creed with this confirmation of the divinity of the Holy Spirit: